 Bearing this in mind, Judaism is the world’s oldest monotheistic (only one God) religion and the term is used extensively in modern Jewish history in reference to the Jewish religion.
 The word literally means ‘Judah-ism’ or ‘the religion of the Yehudim’ – the religion of the Jews.
 That said, some identify themselves as ‘Jewish’ by race and culture rather than religion and so may not follow Judaism in one of its several forms (Orthodox, Reform, and Conservative Judaism).

 Judaism is rooted in the written Torah (Genesis, Exodus, Leviticus, Numbers and Deuteronomy) as received by Moses from God on Mount Sinai.
 But, according to Jewish tradition, Moses received not only the written Torah on Sinai, but also the Oral Torah or Talmud, link.
-It is claimed that this is a collection of traditions Moses gave the Jews in oral form, and Rabbis committed it to writing in the third and fourth centuries after Christ.
-Today, traditional religious Jews see it as the record of centuries of discussion expounding the Oral Law of Judaism.
-They see it as a comprehensive Rabbinic interpretation of the Torah’s scriptural writings, thereby serving as a guide to Jewish life, link.
+It is claimed this is a collection of traditions Moses gave the Jews in oral form, and Rabbis committed it to writing in the third and fourth centuries after Christ.
+Today, traditional religious Jews see the Talmud as the record of centuries of discussion expounding the written Law.
+The Torah alone, even with its 613 commandments, is an insufficient guide to Jewish life.
+So Jews see the Talmud as a comprehensive Rabbinic interpretation of the Torah’s scriptural writings, thereby serving as a guide to Jewish life, link, link.
 On the other hand, some claim Christ condemned the traditions of the early Talmud and those who taught it (Scribes and Pharisees), because it nullified the teachings of the scriptures, link.
 Certainly, its teachings about Christ and Christians are not helpful, link.

 Core Beliefs of Judaism